-As I started my hike towards the Mountain, I saw a dilapidated structure of a barn.
+As I started my hike toward the Mountain, I saw a dilapidated structure of a barn.
 What was it used for, I could only imagine.
 Most probably the farmers kept Maine's famous Anjou cattle, although keeping sheep in this grass and weed covered hilly region would have made equal sense.

 That the farm was abandoned was in contradiction with Maine's general farming trend.
-In this state, farms are being started at a rate nearly four times faster than the national average, the average age of its farmers is below the national, and it boasts one of the highest organic-to-conventional-farm ratios in the United States.
+In this state, farms are getting started at a rate nearly four times faster than the national average, the average age of its farmers is below the national, and it boasts one of the highest organic-to-conventional-farm ratios in the United States.

 So what went wrong, I could only guess.
 Under Maine's forestry growth program, the predator population may have gone up.
 Coyotes and foxes may have started preying on the livestock, sending cash starved farmers out of business.
 While those who could manage, turned their farms into more viable touristic Bed and Breakfast farms.